Docs

 The above example demonstrates a simple polling service that uses a ValueSignal to share a Boolean state of whether the voting has started.
 Clients can subscribe to this signal and receive real-time updates when the state changes.
 Based on this state, clients can then start or stop the voting process.

-For a complete list of available full-stack signal types, see Available Full-stack Signal Types.
+For a complete list of available full-stack signal types, see Available Full-Stack Signal Types.

 Subscription to a Full-Stack Signal